 Nebraska Long-Term Care Savings Plan Contribution

-Enter the amount contributed in 2011 to the account owner’s Nebraska Long-Term Care Savings Plan account, not to exceed the maximum contribution amount of $1,000 (or $2,000 if married filing jointly).
+Enter the amount contributed in 2016 to the account owner’s Nebraska Long-Term Care Savings Plan account, not to exceed the maximum contribution amount of $1,000 (or $2,000 if married filing jointly).
 The Nebraska Long-Term Care Savings Plan is administered by the Nebraska State Treasurer.
-Only the plan participant may claim this deduction.
-For more information go to www.treasurer.org or call the State Treasurer's Office at (402) 471-2455.
-Note: Earnings generated from this savings program are also exempt and may be deducted to the extent included in federal AGI for 2011.
+Only the account owner may claim this deduction.
+For more information go to the treasurer's office by clicking here or call the State Treasurer's Office at (402) 471-2455.

 Other Nebraska Subtractions from Income